Money Management Solutions: Dental Practice Case Study

 My estimate of how long it will take until the practice is free of the $1.5 million debt…14 months, provided the Money Management Solutions program discipline is kept in and used as intended.

-If you would like a money management consultation regarding your dental practice or business contact Sandra Simmons at 727-448-1011 or email her at email@example.com .
+If you would like a money management consultation regarding your dental practice or business contact Sandra Simmons by email at email@example.com .